 In total, we have one preclinical product candidate and three clinical product candidates.

 We operate as a global company, and therefore, perform R&D in different countries.
-Clinical research is conducted in Australia and Europe and we have a laboratory facility in Paris.
+Clinical research is conducted in Australia, Europe and the United States, and we have a laboratory facility in Paris.

 Our current development strategy is to focus on our LAG-3 programs in order to bring our product candidates to commercialisation, either through our own clinical trials or through our various commercial partnerships.
-This requires ongoing funding and as an early stage biotechnology company we continually assess opportunities for supporting our product pipeline and R&D activities.
+This requires ongoing funding and as a clinical stage biotechnology company we continually assess opportunities for supporting our product pipeline and R&D activities.

 We are a globally active biotechnology company developing immunotherapeutic products for cancer and autoimmune diseases.
 Active collaborations are an integral part of our business and we have a number of collaborations underway with various corporations and academic institutions.

 Our current product development pipeline includes partnerships and collaborations with five major pharmaceutical companies: Novartis, GSK, Merck & Co (MSD), Merck (Germany) and Pfizer.
 In addition, we are partnered with EOC Pharma (Eddingpharm) in China, have a clinical trial collaboration with CYTLIMIC in Japan, and have a research collaboration with Monash University in Australia.

 Immutep owns or co-owns a total of ten patent families covering its pipeline of product candidates.
 In particular, Immutep owns four families covering embodiments of eftilagimod alpha (efti or IMP321).
 Three of these families are directed to methods of treating cancer and infectious disease with efti alone, or in combination with chemotherapy, a therapeutic antibody acting via ADCC or a PD-1 / PD-L1 inhibitor.
 A fourth family is directed to an assay associated with the manufacture of efti.